 Tropical depression: winds of 38 miles per hour (mph) or less

 Tropical storm: winds between 39 and 73 mph

 Hurricane: winds of 74 mph or more.
 Hurricanes are given a category—1 through 5—based on wind speed.
 The higher the winds, the higher the category.

-This watch should trigger your family’s disaster plan, and protective measures should be initiated, especially those actions that require extra time such as securing a boat, leaving a barrier island, etc.
+Hurricane Watch: Hurricane conditions are possible within 48 hours.
+Initiative your family’s disaster plan and protective measures, especially those actions that require extra time, such as securing a boat.

 Hurricane Warning: sustained winds of at least 74 mph are expected within 36 hours or less.
 Complete protective actions and decide on the safest location to shelter during the storm.